Section I: Basics

 1. What is Ravenloft?

-2. Ravenloft is a campaign setting for the Dungeons & Dragons role-playing game, which combines elements of the basic D&D game with the trappings of gothic horror.
+2. Ravenloft is a campaign setting for the Dungeons & Dragons role-playing game, which combines elements of the standard D&D game with the trappings of gothic horror.
 To quote from the original Ravenloft Black box set:

 "Dark, gloomy castles, desolate landscapes, black clouds racing against the moon - these are the trappings of the Gothic tradition.
-Early Gothics were stories of mystery,, and desire - of heroines imprisoned in a fortress, their purity and sanity assaulted by the evil lord of the manor.
+Early Gothics were stories of mystery, and desire - of heroines imprisoned in a fortress, their purity and sanity assaulted by the evil lord of the manor.
 Later novels, such as 'Dracula' and 'Frankenstein', toss the heroine to the sidelines, and "evil" takes center stage.
 This is the classic horror in which Ravenloft has its roots."

 For the appropriate gaming atmosphere imagine playing D&D on a dark rainy evening by candlelight.
 Not only that, but in a frightening place filled with phantom sounds, strange noises and horrors of the night.
-It is a world of haunted mansions, cursed bloodlines, with undead and primal beasts and yet humans being the worst of all.
+It is a world of haunted mansions, cursed bloodlines, with undead and primal beasts and yet with humans being the worst of all.
 The Ravenloft setting is often also referred to as the Demiplane of Dread or the Land of Mists.
 It is standard to refer to the RAVENLOFT product line in caps (although this FAQ often does not.
 Sorry); if Ravenloft is merely capitalised, it refers the setting itself.

 3. What do I need to play?

-4. Ravenloft is a Dungeons & Dragons role-playing type game, so you need a D&D Third Edition (or the revised 3.5 edition) Player's Handbook and a Dungeon Master's Guide, both published by Wizards of the Coast, to get the basic D&D rules.
+4. Ravenloft is a Dungeons & Dragons role-playing type game, so you need a D&D Third Edition (or the revised 3.5 edition) Player's Handbook and a Dungeon Master's Guide, both published by Wizards of the Coast, to get the standard D&D rules.
 The Monster Manual is also of use.
 A copy of the Ravenloft campaign setting is also required.
 This is found in either the Ravenloft Campaign Setting book (published in October 2001) or its reprint/update to 3.5 the Ravenloft Players Handbook.
 If 2nd Edition D&D is still being used then the most recent (and some say best) campaign setting is Domains of Dread (released by TSR/WotC in 1997).

 5. What is the history of the Ravenloft setting?

 6. Back in 1st edition, two adventures inspired the Ravenloft setting: the original I6: Ravenloft module published in 1983 and its sequel, I10: The House on Gryphon Hill in 1986.
 Both were written by Tracy & Laura Hickman.
 This led to the first Ravenloft setting the Realm of Terror Boxed Set (nicknamed “The Black Box” by the fans), which was released in 1990 and defined the basics of the gothic setting.
 This first set of rules was written by Bruce Nesmith with Andria Hayday.
-More then 90 Ravenloft adventures, accessories, games and novels followed in the 90’s, all using second edition D&D rules.
+More then 90 Ravenloft adventures, accessories, games and novels followed in the 90’s, all using Second Edition D&D rules.
 The last book with any Ravenloft content in 2nd edition is Die Vecna Die, a cataclysmic adventure where the D&D multiverse is threatened.

 7. What is a darklord?

-8. Ravenloft is ruled by the darklords, also known as domain lords, people or creatures so tragic and evil that the dark powers of Ravenloft have granted them power and domain over a region.
-Typically there is but one darklord in each land, they do not share power well.
+8. Ravenloft is ruled by the darklords, also known as domain lords, people or creatures so tragic and evil that the Dark Powers of Ravenloft have granted them power and domain over a region.
+Typically, there is but one darklord in each land; they do not share power well.
 These individuals posses great power in their own domain but the Dark Powers also torment them and burden each darklord with a terrible price for their power.
 Each endures a curse designed to frustrate their most basic desires.
 Strahd, the lord of Barovia, suffers an endless search for his lost love Tatyana; this is the classic and most famous example of the Dark Powers’ touch.

 9. What is the Core?

 10. The Core is the main group of nations that makes up the major continent in Ravenloft.
 It is considered the "heart" of the setting.
-Land that fit the traditional European style of gothic horror were designed to be part of the Core, while the others more exotic lands are generally Islands or part of a Cluster.
+Lands that fit the traditional European style of gothic horror were designed to be part of the Core, while the other more exotic lands are generally Islands or part of a Cluster.
 Large bodies of water are located on the Core’s East and West coasts.
 In each of these seas many islands are found, most of them being small domains, each with their own darklords.

 11. What are Islands and Clusters?

-12. An Island domain (also known as an Island of Terror) is a single land, completely surrounded by the Mists (note that the islands located in the two seas surrounding the Core are not usually considered Islands of Terror as they are not isolated and surrounded by mists).
+12. An Island domain (also known as an Island of Terror) is a single land, completely surrounded by the Mists (note that the islands located in the two seas surrounding the Core are not usually considered Islands of Terror as they are not isolated and surrounded by Mists).
 They are not bordered by any other lands and are isolated from the rest of the world.
 Clusters are small groups of domains that have joined together, Islands that border other islands instead of simply being separated.
 The lands within Clusters usually share a cultural, climate or thematic link.
 Clusters can be thought of as much smaller versions of the Core.

 13. What are Pocket domains?